starkinfra/sdk-python/README.md

 ## Credit Note

 ### Create CreditNotes

-You can create a CreditNote to generate a CCB contract:
+You can create CreditNotes to generate a CCB contract:

 ```python
 import starkinfra